 Who said men are more effective than women?
 That is total rubbish.

-Camping alone as women increases your chance of being attacked
+Camping alone as a woman increases your chance of being attacked.

 Most men and women are always scared and overwhelmed by the idea of camping solo.
 The fear of the unknown (attack by animals in the wilderness) often forces many campers to consider camping as a group.